I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Popular opinion would have you believe that hard rock and heavy metal died during the 1990s, pushed aside by the onslaught of new, hip grunge rockers like Nirvana and Pearl Jam...

 ...to which Lemmy Kilmister and his merry band of marauders in Motörhead replied, "F*** that."
 Musical trends be damned, Motörhead simply kept on truckin' around the globe all through the grunge years, continuing to blow the minds (and ear drums) of their loyal, worldwide cult following.

-Despite semi-regular hassles with record labels, personnel, and management, Motörhead were amazingly prolific during the 1990s.
+In spite of semi-regular hassles with record labels, personnel, and management, Motörhead were amazingly prolific during the 1990s.
 By the end of the decade they'd cranked out six studio albums and a live disc, effectively giving the middle finger to the music-biz pundits who'd proclaimed their music "dead."
 If you lost track of the band during those off-the-radar years, now would be an excellent time to get caught up on this underrated period of Motör-mania.

 1991-92: Major Label Malaise

 The '80s ended with Motörhead battling their former record label and ex-management in court, which kept them out of the recording studio for four years.
 However, they actually started the '90s off in relatively good shape, with a newly signed deal with a major label (WTG/Epic Records, a division of Sony Music).
 Their first album of the new decade, 1916, was hailed as a massive comeback, featuring killer cuts like "I'm So Bad (Baby I Don't Care)," "No Voices in the Sky," and "R.A.M.O.N.E.S." (a shout-out to Lemmy's spiritual cousins in New York).
 The album didn't set the charts ablaze but it was nominated for a "Best Metal Performance" Grammy (which it lost to Metallica's "Black" album).